daharper/TicTacToe/README.md

 To change an opponent's behavior, or add a new component, assemble tactics in Core.Players.

+Start begins a new game.
 There's a configurable timer to add pressure.

+Who goes first is randomly determined, but if it is the computer player, the move will be instant.

 The entire UI development was driven via KAI, including the animation effects.